 If you are considering or planning a trip to Venice, Italy, you’re in for a real treat.
-Venice is one of the most captivating destinations on Earth – and you’d best visit now while it’s still above water!
-When people think of the quintessential Italian vacation, Venice is normally one of the top places that springs to mind.
-From gondola tours to glassblowing workshops, opera, and seeing how Venetian masks are made, there is a bevy of brilliant things to do in this romantic city.
+Venice is one of the most captivating destinations on Earth—and you’d best visit now while it’s still above water!
+When people think of the quintessential Italian vacation, Venice is usually one of the top places that spring to mind.

-Luxury hotels overlooking canals, narrow streets dancing between shops and waterways, and all manner of important religious and culturally significant buildings filled with renaissance art are just a few of the things that come to mind when I personally think of this iconic Italian city along the Adriatic Sea.
-The smell is another one – it can be a shock, but it’s nowhere near as bad as you might have heard, and it’s very rare that Venice gets a bit whiffy.
+Luxury hotels overlooking canals, narrow streets dancing between shops and waterways, and all manner of important religious and culturally significant buildings filled with Renaissance art are just a few of the things that come to mind.
+The smell is another one – it can be a shock, but it’s nowhere near as bad as you might have heard, and Venice rarely gets a bit whiffy.

 TL;DR